cotteux/MicronCMS/README.md

 # MicronCMS
-Base on the Collection of various pages from NomadNet_pages
+Base on the Collection of various pages from NomadNet_pages This script emulate a frame website with header, menu and footer.
+Page files can be written in micron and python.
+Come with status.mu example of a python dynamic page.

 This repository contains a cms that can be hosted on a NomadNet Node.
 Rename cms.mu index.mu